Valuation Methods: A Guide

 - Deductions for working capital, intangible property, and other excluded assets of the enterprise value to arrive at an indication of value for the subject company’s tangible assets.

 The income approach is relevant if the goal is to arrive at a fair and defensible enterprise value.
 For situations such as establishing value for property taxes, however, tangible property needs to be specifically valued separately; the income approach does not allow separation by type of asset.
 The other limitation is that the calculated value is very sensitive to assumptions about the forecast period, the cost of capital, and the terminal growth rate derived; any small changes in these key assumptions can materially impact the assigned value.
-Projections made years into the future may or may not hold true.
+The COVID-19 pandemic provides a reminder that projections made years into the future may or may not hold true.
+Cost of capital projections should reflect the risk in achieving the forecast returns; clearly a new restaurant or hotel that opened its doors in March 2020 would not have performed as forecast in a business plan developed a year previously.
 Therefore, income-based valuations are most reliable for businesses with stable, predictable cash flows.

 As previously noted, the income approach can be combined with the cost approach, which will allow the direct valuation of tangible assets and indirect valuation of intangible assets.
 Intangible assets can also be modeled separately and that value can then be checked from the resulting residual intangible value from the business enterprise income approach.
 This combined approach will provide a defensible fair value for most purposes where a business valuation is needed, in addition to providing values for different types of assets.